Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 6. Full cooperative campaign support
 7. Support for Windows 11, 10, 8.1, 8, 7, Vista, and XP

-# Planned features (Will be shipped in v2.0)
+## Planned features (Will be shipped in v2.0)
-1. Full singleplayer campaign support (Almost finished, needs a lot more polishing)
+-   [ ] Full singleplayer campaign support (Almost finished, needs a lot more polishing)
-2. Nametags (Finished)
+-   [x] Nametags
-3. Support for Linux (Finished)
+-   [x] Support for Linux
-4. Full support for the cooperative Gelocity workshop maps (Two of the three maps are finished)
+-   [ ] Full support for the cooperative Gelocity workshop maps (Two of the three maps are finished)
-5. Chat commands (Finished)
+-   [x] Chat commands
-6. Allow players to spawn in any map without breaking (Finished)
+-   [x] Allow players to spawn in any map without breaking
-7. Make the launcher patch files on the spot for consistency and stability (Finished)
+-   [x] Make the launcher patch files on the spot for consistency and stability
-8. Allow the server to cache objects server-side without crashing (Finished)
+-   [x] Allow the server to cache objects server-side without crashing

-# Features on the table
+## Features on the table
-1. Dedicated servers
+- Dedicated servers
-2. Sixense support
+- Sixense support
-3. Player specific colored portals
+- Player specific colored portals

 # Installation & use